 Green Card for Siblings: Bringing Your Siblings to the United States

-Filing for a green card for your sibling(s) is a life-changing process that can result in family reunification.
-Family-based green cards are available to eligible family members and petitioners.
-Bringing your sibling to the United States can be exciting.
-But the path to bringing your sibling to the U.S. can also be a long one requiring time, energy, patience, and careful attention to detail.
-In this article, we’ll review how to petition for a sibling green card and cover the important details that you need to know about to have your sibling join you in the United States.
+Filing for a green card for your sibling(s) is a life-changing process that can lead to family reunification.
+But while bringing your sibling to the United States is an exciting prospect, the journey can also be long; and it requires time, energy, patience, and careful attention to detail.
+In this article, we’ll review how to petition for a sibling green card and cover the important details that you need to know to have your sibling join you in the United States.

 A Sibling Green Card Is a Family-Based Green Card

-A sibling green card is a subsection of what is known as family sponsorship.
+A sibling green card is a subsection of family sponsorship.
 Petitioning for relatives is an important part of the U.S. immigration process.
-It’s a process that may take some time depending on your family member’s preference category.
+It’s a process that may take some time, depending on your family member’s preference category.

 Family-based green cards generally require three main forms: